7 reasons your family is so poor and how to escape poverty

 That is a fact.

-If your family is so poor that you can’t even afford basic means, it is time to improve your money habits.
+If your family is so poor that you can’t afford essential means, it is time to improve your money habits.
 Start with a simple budget and try to save some of your wages for long-term financial goals such as emergency funds, retirement savings, a house down payment, travel, investing, etc.

 What to do if your parents are poor?

 • Establish unbreakable goals.
 Create a plan for your life and write down your goals.
 What do you want to achieve?
-Make them clear, concrete, and realistic, then create a step-by-step plan on how to achieve them.
+Make them clear, concrete, and realistic, then create a step-by-step plan to achieve them.

 • Establish multiple streams of income.
 Don’t rely on one job or source of income.
 Start a side business, invest, or find other ways to increase your revenue.